Sujit-O/pykg2vec/docs/source/index.rst

 Welcome to pykg2vec documentation!
 ####################################

-Pykg2vec is a Tensorflow-based library, currently in active development, for learning the representation of entities and relations in Knowledge Graphs.
+Pykg2vec is a Pytorch-based library, currently in active development, for learning the representation of entities and relations in Knowledge Graphs.
 We have attempted to bring all the state-of-the-art knowledge graph embedding algorithms and the necessary building blocks including the whole pipeline into a single library.

+- Previously, we built pykg2vec using TensorFlow.
+We switched to Pytorch as we found that more authors use Pytorch to implement their KGE models.
+Nevertheless, the TF version is still available in branch tf2-master_.

 .. toctree::
    :maxdepth: 2